Protein for Pregnancy: How Much Do You Need?

 What happens when you don’t eat enough protein during pregnancy?

 Protein has many essential roles to play in supporting a healthy pregnancy.
 It can also be detrimental to not get enough.
 Lack of proper protein in your diet can make you feel more tired, have trouble sleeping, or you may get sick more frequently.
-Inadequate protein during pregnancy may also increase your child’s risk for developing diabetes, heart disease, obesity, or high blood pressure later in life (11).
+Inadequate protein during pregnancy may also increase your child’s risk for developing heart disease, obesity, or high blood pressure later in life (11).

 What is the best form to get protein during pregnancy?